mabuonomo/nestjs-guard-grpc/README.md

 <img src="https://miro.medium.com/max/4500/1*NMkClP0D2ZkWEXAPHYvy1Q.png">

-GrpcAuthGuard is a generic guard for NestJS optimized for grpc scope.
+GrpcAuthGuard is a agnostic guard for NestJS optimized for grpc scope.
 You can inject you personalized auth service to customize it.
 This guard read from metadatas on a grpc call.

-The library contains also a decorator, called GRPCUser, that inject the user loaded.
+The library contains also a decorator, called GRPCUser, that inject the user loaded into your service.

 ## Installation